Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 Einstein's paper \cite{1} is undoubtedly a strike of a genius.
 It gives an extraordinary clear presentation of fundamentally new concepts about space and time which shattered the ideas which existed before.
 However, there is a mystery here.
 As observed by Dyson, ``when the great innovation appears, it will almost certainly be in a muddled, incomplete and confusing form.
 To the discoverer himself it will be only half-understood; to everybody else it will be a mystery'' \cite{5}.
 How can we reconcile the extreme clarity of Einstein's presentation with Dyson's observation?

 First of all, Einstein's great discovery has not appeared out of nowhere.
 As Einstein himself wrote in 1955 ``there is no doubt, that the \underline{special} theory of relativity, if we regard its development in retrospect, was ripe for discovery in 1905.
 Lorentz had already observed that for the analysis of Maxwell's equations the transformations which later were known by his name are essential, and Poincar\'{e} had even penetrated deeper into these connections'' \cite{6}.
-Although, as the known historical documents witness \cite{6,7}, Einstein's version of special relativity is solely his own long-sought creature, barely influenced by whatever background reading he had at that time; undoubtedly Einstein benefited from his scientific background in this process, at least unconsciously: Einstein received good education for his time.
+Although, as the known historical documents witness \cite{6,7}, Einstein's version of special relativity is solely his own long-sought creature, barely influenced by whatever background reading he had at that time, undoubtedly Einstein benefited from his scientific background in this process, at least unconsciously: Einstein received good education for his time.
 Although ``the scientific courses offered to him in Z\"{u}rich soon seemed insufficient and inadequate, so that he habitually cut his classes.
 His development as a scientist did not suffer thereby.
 With a veritable mania for reading, day and night, he went through the works of the great physicists --- Kirchhoff, Hertz, Helmholtz, F\"{o}ppl'' \cite{6}.
+Probably we should add Poincar\'{e} to this list as it is known that a collection of essays {\it a Science et l'Hypoth\'{e}se} published by Poincar\'{e} in 1902 deeply impressed young Einstein and his friends from Olympia Academy and kept them ``breathless for weeks on end'' \cite{6A}.

 As Einstein cites nobody in his paper \cite{1}, we don't know for sure what contemporary papers, if any, influenced him while writing his masterwork \cite{1} and whether his development of special relativity was eased by his readings.
-Letters of Einstein, written between 1998 and 1902, confirm \cite{8} his later recollections that he was engaged in the problems of electrodynamics of moving bodies many years before writing his epoch-making article \cite{1}.
+Letters of Einstein, written between 1898 and 1902, confirm \cite{8} his later recollections that he was engaged in the problems of electrodynamics of moving bodies many years before writing his epoch-making article \cite{1}.
 However, surviving correspondence sheds very little light on what happened in the crucial years between 1902 and 1905. ``Whatever reading and writing he may have done at this time, Einstein published nothing on the subject of optics and electrodynamics of moving bodies for 3.5 years'' \cite{6,8}.

 When Einstein was asked in 1955 whether Poincar\'{e} had had any influence on his development of special relativity, he answered \cite{6}: ``Concerning myself, I knew only Lorentz's important work of 1895 --- 'La th\'{e}orie \'{e}lectromagn\'{e}tique de Maxwell' and 'Versuch einer Theorie der elektrischen und Optischen Erscheinungenin bewegten K\"{o}rpern' --- but not Lorentz's later work, nor the consecutive investigations by Poincar\'{e}.
 In this sense my work of 1905 was independent.
 The new feature of it was the realization of the fact that the bearing of the Lorentz transformation transcended its connection with Maxwell's equations and was concerned with the nature of space and time in general.
 A further new result was that the 'Lorentz invariance' is a general condition for any theory''.